Live from Inbound 2017: Why Michelle Obama is a true content master

 Alongside Gelardi, huge names like Ed Catmull (co-founder of Pixar), wrestler John Cena and Knocked Up, This is 40 and Trainwreck director Judd Apatow are on the bill.
 Quite apart from Hubspot’s amazing draw, this makes a statement about the power of content.

 And, no offence to anybody in the previous paragraph, but they are complete small fry compared to the really big name appearing at Inbound.
 At the time of writing, we were waiting for Michelle Obama’s keynote, due to take place at 2pm Irish time on 26th September, and highly anticpated.

 One of the great political communicators of all time

 Former First Lady Obama has been described as one of the greatest communicators of all time.
 She made turnips cool by recording a Vine (remember Vine?
 We do.
 We’re still a bit sad) about them, complete with a rap.
 She pulled it off, too.
-Mrs O has appeared on Sesame Street as well, and those are just two things she’s done to communicate with kids.
+Michelle Obama has appeared on Sesame Street as well, and those are just two things she’s done to communicate with kids.